thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 app.listen(8000);
 {% endhighlight %}

 _Note: I wrote a custom csrf module for this which can be found in the example directory.
 It's based of connects and uses the `crypto` library.
-I didn't spend much time on it but other traditional csrf modules won't work because they aren't exactly built for this implentation technique._
+I didn't spend much time on it but other traditional csrf modules won't work because they aren't exactly built for this implementation technique._

 ## Conclusion